Pearl kite

-The pearl kite (Gampsonyx swainsonii) is a very small raptor found in open savanna habitat adjacent to deciduous woodland.
+The pearl kite (Gampsonyx swainsonii) is a very small raptor found in open savanna habitat adjacent to deciduous woodland in Central and South America.
 It is the only member of the genus Gampsonyx.
 The scientific name commemorates the English naturalist William Swainson.

 Taxonomy and systematics

 The type specimen was collected from Brazil by English naturalist William Swainson, and described by Nicholas Aylward Vigors in 1825.
 Vigors noted the similarity to both hawks and falcons, but placed Gampsonyx within the "Accipitrine subfamily" because it lacks the notched beak of the falcons.
 He also noted its striking resemblance to the coloration of the falconets.

 Later, the pearl kite was classified with the falcons.
 For example, Peters placed it with the forest falcons in subfamily Polyhieracinae.
 In the mid-20th century it was found to be related to Elanus based on morphology and its molt schedule.

 Distribution and habitat

 This tiny kite breeds from Panama, Colombia and Venezuela south to Bolivia and northern Argentina, with an isolated sedentary population in Nicaragua.
 It is expanding its range and was proved to breed on Trinidad in 1970.
 It was first reported in Costa Rica in the mid-1990s, and now is fairly common along Pacific slope, to 1000m.